bitdeep/cv/README.md

   - Integration of V2/V3 pools-gauge contracts.
   - Adaptive fee mechanism to dynamically adjust trading fees based on market conditions
   - Voting and governance contracts for decentralized decision-making
-  - Use of beacon proxys for pools/gauges.
+  - Use of beacon proxy's for pools/gauges.
-  - Refactor of immutable contracts to upgradeable contracts, using transparent proxy pattern.
+  - Refactor of immutable contracts to upgradeable contracts, using a transparent proxy pattern.
 - Developed and maintained subgraphs for efficient data indexing and querying of on-chain events.
 Specially for pools/gauges api stats.
 - Collaborated on the creation of a custom oracle solution for reliable token pricing on the Kava blockchain.
 - Created airdrop functionality and distribution mechanisms.